"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 But even as she said it, something crucial didn't add up.

 Danxian had always walked alone.
-She had no sect to avenge, no known family, no disciples.
+She had no sect to avenge, no known family, and no disciples.
 The Demon Queen herself had crossed paths with her several times before, but their battles had never escalated beyond probing skirmishes.
-There was no blood feud between them deep enough to warrant this.
+There wasn't a blood feud between them deep enough to warrant this.

-The Queen's pupils contracted suddenly, a memory surfacing from the depths of her mind.
+The Queen's pupils contracted as a memory surfaced from the depths of her mind.

 Her voice dropped to a horrified whisper.